Saamstep/Chomp-Challenge-Arcade-Game/README.md

 ## Overview

-This Arduino project implements a **Hippo Feeding arcade game**.
+This project implements a **Hippo Feeding arcade game**.
 Players feed “food pellets” into hippo mouths by triggering infrared (IR) sensors.
 The goal is to score points before the timer runs out.
 The project includes:

 - 3 hippos with **servo-controlled mouths**
 - **IR sensors** to detect when a hippo is “fed”